AF7TI/giroviz/README.md

 build image from Dockerfile, tag with giroviz
     `docker build -t giroviz .`

-provide contour.py a metric to plot. a png file is saved in the current directory:
+provide contour.py a metric to plot. a png and geojson file is saved in the current directory:
     `docker run -v $(pwd):/output giroviz python contour.py mufd`

 see available metrics in the [measurement table schema](https://github.com/AF7TI/girotick/blob/master/dbsetup.sql)